Managing cloud licenses

-In the following we will describe how to activate instance bound licenses to be used with environments running in Microsoft Azure.
+In the following we describe how to activate instance bound licenses to be used with environments running in Microsoft Azure.

 Note: If you are using Episerver DXC Service, this is not needed as the DXC Service has no instance validation and does not require manual activation.

 Defining the URLs

 In this simple scenario, we have an Episerver solution running in two environments, one for test and one for production.
 Here you can use the same instance bound license file for both environments.
 To avoid a license error, you need to define the same URL in both the test and production environment.